 This was crucially used in \cite{C10}, in combination with the Sobolev-type inequality of Michael-Simon and Allard (applied on every level set of $u$), to prove regularity of stable solutions up to dimension $n \leq 4$ for all nonlinearities $f$ (including sign-changing nonlinearities).}

-\begin{lemma}[\cite{CFRS}] Let $u\in C^\infty (\overline B_1)$ be a stable solution of $-\Delta u=f(u)$ in $B_1\subset \R^n$, for some nonnegative function $f\in C^{1}(\R)$.
+\begin{lemma}{\rm (\cite[(2.13)]{CFRS})} Let $u\in C^\infty (\overline B_1)$ be a stable solution of $-\Delta u=f(u)$ in $B_1\subset \R^n$, for some nonnegative function $f\in C^{1}(\R)$.

 Then, for almost every $t\in\R$, we have

 for some dimensional constant $C$. \end{lemma}